 Positioning of the Fair continues to align itself to run the day before the popular Thorndon Fair in Wellington.
 There are many vendors that are influenced to attend particularly if they are from out of the region and they are registered to be at the Thorndon Fair the following day.
 The Fair continues to have aspirations to do what Martinborough has done for the art & craft industry in New Zealand, being, an iconic and enduring annual destination event that draws vendors, and visitors to a memorable event that provides a significant economic contribution to the region.

 The Fair is a commercial event however we have a social agenda too.
-The Fair owners work hard to support the Kāpiti Rotary Charitable Trust, No 49 Squadron Air Cadets, Paraparaumu College and Work Ready Kāpiti by contracting their services to help run key logistics like setting-up and packing-down, parking, gate entry, the ATM and waste management.
-In addition, the Fair is very grateful to the ANZ Paraparaumu team who play a major role on the day in running our Ticket Office.
+The Fair owners work hard to support the Kāpiti Community Patrol, Kāpiti Rotary Charitable Trust, No 49 Squadron Air Cadets, Paraparaumu College and Work Ready Kāpiti by contracting their services to help run key logistics like setting-up and packing-down, parking, gate entry, the ATM and waste management.
+We are also very grateful to ANZ Paraparaumu who play a major role on the day in running our Ticket Office.